NunoDiasMartins/100-days-of-code/log.md

 Finished the power set AlgoExpert exercise **Thoughts:** finished without hints and less than 1 hour, I was making to complex, when it could be  simpler

+### Day 40: February 17, 2022

+**Today's Progress**:
+Finished the phone Number Mnemonics AlgoExpert exercise **Thoughts:** finished without hints and around 30 minutes, all the tests passed on the first try.